-needed to pay staff, award benefits to clients, purchase start-up supplies and equipment.
-W operate the program without this advance. u are requesting an advance, complete the following the start of e would not be able to
+[ ] ADVANCE REQUESTED

+Balance of payments will be made on a reimbursement basis.
+These, duplicate forms and purchase start-up supplies and equipment.
+We advance.

+If you are requesting an advance, complete the follow wing chart and line item justification below.

 ESTIMATED EXPENSES

-BUDGET CATEGORY/LINE ITEMS 2020 Anticipated Expenditures for First Three Months (
+BUDGET CATEGORY/LINE ITEMS 2020 Anticipated Expenditures for

-(list applicable line items) days) of Funding Agreement
+(list applicable line items) First Three Months of Contract

 For example

 ADMINISTRATIVE COSTS

 (Include Secondary Administration.)

 For example

 PROGRAM EXPENSES

 TOTAL EXPENSES

-advance.
-The justification must include supplexpended within the first ninety (90) days of tinclude quotes for purchases, delivery timeling reasonable and necessary support that the action of the following advance funder term.
-Any advance funder term. n, provide a detailed justification explaining the need for the cash porting documentation that clearly shows the advance will be the Funding Agreement term.
-Supporting documentation should nes, salary and expense projections, etc. to provide the Division dvance will be expended within the first ninety (90) days of the s not expended within the first ninety (90) days of the contract r, 2555 Shumard Oak Boulevard, Tallahassee, Florida 32399, within
+cash advance.
+The justification must include so expended within the first ninety (90) days of the purchases, delivery timelines, salary and expen support that the advance will be expended with not expended within the first ninety (90) days o th line item, provide a detailed justification explaining the need for the supporting documentation that clearly shows the advance will be see contract term.
+Support documentation should include quotes for use projections, etc. to provide the Division reasonable and necessary on the first ninety (90) days of the contract term.
+Any advance funds of the contract term shall be returned to the Division Cashier, 2555 32399, within thirty (30) days of receipt, along with any interest earner.

+REQUESTS FOR ADVANCE PAYMEN TS WILL BE CONSIDERED ON A CASE BY CASE BASIS